 If you are a fintech or other developer working without a financial institution, you are likely using the JackHenry.Dev developer portal.
 In this case, you will not have access to Banno People, however you will still have the ability to create and configure many aspects of your external application and plugin.

 For more information on this, see our troubleshooting page.

 When referencing Banno People it’s important to understand that the intent is to point you towards the place where you can update configurations.
 If you are using JackHenry.dev, then the experience will be slightly different.

 In Airtable, a spreadsheet is simply called a “base”.
 The simplest way to configure your own for this tutorial is to copy our existing base.

 Our base will be simple: a single table named Announcements, containing a Title, Message, and Status column.
 If you opt to create the base yourselves rather than copying, you will need to make a note of the names you use.

 - Follow steps to copy the base to your own account

 - Name your base Events (double click the existing name in order to change it)

-- If it is your first time, you’ll need to click Generate keys
+- If it is your first time, you’ll need to click Create token

-The simplest way to retrieve the ID for your base is simply to navigate to Airtable API docs and select the name of your base (Events if you followed the above).
+The simplest way to retrieve the ID for your base is simply to navigate to Airtable API docs.
+Scroll down to a list of bases you have access to and select the name of the base you want to use (Events if you followed the above).